Clerks accreditation for local authorities

 When people are learning a new skill, like driving, they undertake training to help them to develop the necessary skills and knowledge.
 When they reach a competent level they take a ‘test’ to prove that they are fully competent.
 Accreditation is an assessment process that enables clerks to undertake self-directed learning and to develop professional practice.
 That practice is evidenced through an assessed portfolio tested against national standards.

-Our clerks are doing the National Training Programme for clerks.
+Our clerks are undertaking one of the DfE support Development Programme for clerks.
 Should they still do the Accreditation Programme?

 What are the outcomes?

-The TAC Programme has been running for over 15 years and is externally moderated.
+The TAC Programme has been running for almost 20 years and is externally moderated.
 To date more than 1,000 clerks have completed the programme across the country, either as an individual candidate via direct assessment or via their LA service or clerking service employer.
-There are currently 30 LA’s using this programme, working collaboratively to reduce costs and drive-up standards in clerking.
+There are currently a number of LA’s using this programme, working collaboratively to reduce costs and drive-up standards in clerking.

 - Customer feedback